jerickjoe111/launch-school/RB130/01_blocks/glossary.md

 ## &:symbol

-When applied to an argument for a method, a lone `&` causes ruby to try to convert that object to a block.
-If that object is already proc, the conversion happens automatically.
-If the object is not a proc, then `&` attempts to call the `#to_proc` method on the object first.
-Used with symbols, e.g., `&:to_s`, Ruby creates a proc that calls the `#to_s` method on a passed object, and then converts that proc to a block.
-This is the "symbol to proc" operation (though perhaps it should be called "symbol to block").
+When applied to an argument being passed to a method, a leading `&` causes ruby to try to convert that object to a block.
+If that object is already a _proc_, the conversion happens automatically.
+If the object is not a _proc_, then `&` attempts to call the `#to_proc` method on the object first.
+Used with symbols, e.g., `&:to_s`, Ruby creates a _proc_ that calls the `#to_s` method on a passed object, and then converts that _proc_ to a block.

-If we want to invoke a method on each element in a collection, we can use the shortcut:

-`collection_object.method(&:symbol_name_for_method_to_be_invoked_on_each_element)`
-Unfortunately, we can't use this shortcut for methods that take arguments.

-The mechanism at work is:

-- We apply the `&` operator to an object (usually referenced by a variable)
-- Ruby converts the object to a `Proc` if not already one. (calling `Symbol#to_proc` in the example)
-- Ruby then converts the Proc into a block

-...

 This is a nice shortcut to situations like this:
 ```ruby